shepherdjerred/astro-opengraph-images/README.md

      });
      ```

 1. Install the fonts you want to use.
 Fonts must be explicitly declared to be used for images.
-For this quick start guide, we'll install the [roboto](https://fontsource.org/fonts/roboto) font.
+System fonts are _not_ available.
+For this quick start guide, we'll install the [Roboto](https://fontsource.org/fonts/roboto) font.

+   You can find more fonts on [Fontsource](https://fontsource.org/), or you can use any font file.

    ```bash
    npm i @fontsource/roboto